But other than asking your friends, family, and contact network for feedback, how do you validate your startup idea with actual market data?

 Jamee Herbert knew that when she founded BridgeCare Finance, a startup that’s trying to find innovative ways to help parents pay for childcare so they can pursue both a successful career and a growing family.

 So Jamee didn’t stop when her friends and business contacts in Seattle told her she had a great idea.
-She decided to listen to her target market to find the Market Powered Data that would confirm her hunch and, very importantly, convince investors that she was on to something.
+She decided to listen to her target market through DIY market research.
+This way, she would find the Market Powered Data that would confirm her hunch and, very importantly, convince investors that she was on to something.

 “We had to have more than just a gut instinct.
 We needed data to look at where we could fit into parents’ lives.”

 Jamee created a 28-question consumer behavior survey where she asked parents about their childcare needs, their careers, and their daily life.

 She launched the survey to a nationally representative sample of parents with children younger than 5 using SurveyMonkey Audience, a fast, easy-to-use, cost-effective consumer panel.
 Then, she started watching the results come in over the next 24 hours.

 Jamee looked at the responses in real time, wondering, “Is this the opportunity that I think there is?
 Is the data going to match that?
 It was my future that I was seeing coming in, essentially.”